xz3t/milestone-4/README.md

 8. Navigate back Deploy section, click on the Deploy Branch, you can enable Automatic Deploy, in automatic mode every push to GitHub wil automatically the latest version.
 9. Now app is deployed on Heroku, you can open and view it by clicking on the Open app on top of the page.

 ### Media

--   All pictures are provided by recipent of the project and have copyright on them.
+-   All pictures are provided by business owners and have copyright on them.

 ### Acknowledgements